-3.2 Reservations in an Auditor's Report Modification of Opinion
+3.2 Modification of Opinion

-- (1) The Instrument generally prohibits an auditor's report from containing a reservation, qualificationmodification of opinion, or other similar communication that would constitute a reservation under Canadian GAAS.A modification of opinion includes a qualification of opinion, an adverse opinion, and a disclaimer of opinion. - (2) Part 17 of the Instrument permits the regulator or securities regulatory authority to grant exemptive relief from the Instrument, including the requirement that an auditor's report not contain a reservation, qualificationmodification of opinion or other similar communication that would constitute a reservationmodification of opinion under Canadian GAAS.
-However, we believe that such exemptive relief should not be granted if the reservation, qualificationmodification of opinion or other similar communication is - (a) due to a departure from accounting principles permitted by the Instrument, or - (b) due to a limitation in the scope of the auditor's examination that - (i) results in the auditor being unable to form an opinion on the financial statements as a whole, - (ii) is imposed or could reasonably be eliminated by management, or - (iii) could reasonably be expected to be recurring. - 3.3 Auditor's Involvement with Management Reports of Fund Performance Investment funds' auditors are expected to comply with the Handbook Section 7500 Auditor Association with Annual Reports, Interim Reports and Other Public Documents, when preparing with respect to their involvement with the annual and interim management reports of fund performance required by the Instrument as these reports contain financial information extracted from the financial statements.
+- (1) The Instrument prohibits an auditor's report from expressing a modified opinion under Canadian GAAS.
+A modification of opinion includes a qualification of opinion, an adverse opinion, and a disclaimer of opinion. - (2) Part 17 of the Instrument permits the regulator or securities regulatory authority to grant exemptive relief from the Instrument, including the requirement that an auditor's report express an unmodified opinion or other similar communication that would constitute a modification of opinion under Canadian GAAS.
+However, we will generally recommend that such exemptive relief should not be granted if the modification of opinion or other similar communication is - (a) due to a departure from accounting principles permitted by the Instrument, or - (b) due to a limitation in the scope of the auditor's examination that - (i) results in the auditor being unable to form an opinion on the financial statements as a whole, - (ii) is imposed or could reasonably be eliminated by management, or - (iii) could reasonably be expected to be recurring.

+3.3 Auditor's Involvement with Management Reports of Fund Performance Investment funds' auditors are expected to comply with the Handbook with respect to their involvement with the annual and interim management reports of fund performance required by the Instrument as these reports contain financial information extracted from the financial statements.

-3.4 Auditor Involvement with Interim Financial Statements Reports
+3.4 Auditor Involvement with Interim Financial Reports

-- (1) The board of directors of an investment fund that is a corporation or the trustees of an investment fund that is a trust, in discharging their responsibilities for ensuring reliable interim financial statementsreports, should consider engaging an external auditor to carry out a review of the interim financial statementsreports. - (2) Section 2.12 of the Instrument requires an investment fund to disclose if an auditor has not performed a review of the interim financial statementsreports, to disclose if an auditor was unable to complete a review and why, and to file a written report from the auditor if the auditor performed a review and expressed a reservation in the auditor's interim review report.
+(1) The board of directors of an investment fund that is a corporation or the trustees of an investment fund that is a trust, in discharging their responsibilities for ensuring a reliable interim financial report, should consider engaging an external auditor to carry out a review of the interim financial report.

+- (2) Section 2.12 of the Instrument requires an investment fund to disclose if an auditor has not performed a review of the interim financial report, to disclose if an auditor was unable to complete a review and why, and to file a written report from the auditor if the auditor performed a review and expressed a reservation in the auditor's interim review report.
 No positive statement is required when an auditor performed a review and provided an unqualified communication.
-If an auditor was engaged to perform a review on an\interim financial statementsreport applying review standards set out in the Handbook, and the auditor was unable to complete the review, the investment fund's disclosure of the reasons why the auditor was unable to complete the review should normally include a discussion of - (a) inadequate internal control, - (b) a limitation on the scope of the auditor's work, or - (c) a failure of management to provide the auditor with written representations the auditor believes are necessary. - (3) The terms "review" and "written review report" used in section 2.12 of the Instrument refer to the auditor's review of and report on an interim financial statementsreport using standards for a review of an interim financial statementsreport by the auditor as set out in the Handbook-Section 7050 Auditor Review of Interim Financial Statements.

-(4) The Instrument does not specify the form of notice that should accompany an\interim financial statementsreport that havehas not been reviewed by the auditor.
-The notice accompanies, but does not form part of, the interim financial statementsreport.
-We expect that the notice will normally be provided on a separate page appearing immediately before the interim financial statementsreport, in a manner similar to an audit report that accompanies annual financial statements.
+If an auditor was engaged to perform a review on an interim financial report applying review standards set out in the Handbook, and the auditor was unable to complete the review, the investment fund's disclosure of the reasons why the auditor was unable to complete the review should normally include a discussion of - (a) inadequate internal control, - (b) a limitation on the scope of the auditor's work, or - (c) a failure of management to provide the auditor with written representations the auditor believes are necessary. - (3) The terms "review" and "written review report" used in section 2.12 of the Instrument refer to the auditor's review of and report on an interim financial report using standards for a review of an interim financial report by the auditor as set out in the Handbook. - (4) The Instrument does not specify the form of notice that should accompany an interim financial report that has not been reviewed by the auditor.
+The notice accompanies, but does not form part of, the interim financial report.
+We expect that the notice will normally be provided on a separate page appearing immediately before the interim financial report, in a manner similar to an auditor's report that accompanies annual financial statements.